ebd622/docs/AI/summer_bootcamp_2026.md

 * Spec-driven development
   * A clear mental model for defining behaviour before you build
 * Spec Kit
   * Hands-on structure that turns intent into a sutable, ordered spec
+* Squad
+  * A team of specialized *agents* that implements the work from the spec
 * TODO